Analyzing Passive Acoustic Data with MHKiT

 Decidecade Sound Pressure Levels

-The last stat that IEC-40 requests are the decidecade SPLs.
-Note that the IEC-40 incorrectly labels these as synonymous with the third-octave SPLs, following the relevant (and also incorrect) ANSI specifications.
+The last stat that IEC-40 requests are the decidecade SPLs, where the SPL is calculated for each decidecade frequency band.
+Note that the IEC-40 labels these as synonymous the third-octave SPLs; while for some applications this may be true, mathematically they have different definitions.

 We can calculate the SPL in each decidecade band using the function decidecade_sound_pressure_level.
 This function uses the same calculation as sound_pressure_level above and runs it on each tenth octave band.
 It returns 1 SPL in each frequency band every timestamp, so our boxplots show 5 minutes worth of SPL measurements in each decidecade band.
 You’ll notice a similar spread as in the SPSDL boxplots, especially in the upper quantile.
 Boats are loud.